marblelover003/BlockPuzzle/README.md

 ## COMING SOON...

 I am currently working on an Achievements page.
 Once it's fully up and running, you'll be able to track your accomplishments!

+***ALSO COMING SOON:*** On the Records page, you will soon be able to track how many times you've solved each board!
 ___

 There are 17 different board sizes: